masan-msft/sp-dev-docs.ru-ru/docs/general-development/how-to-deploy-a-custom-theme-in-sharepoint.md

 ```

-    > **Note:**
+    > [!NOTE]
     > The  _shareGenerated_ parameter in the **ApplyTo** method specifies whether the themed files can be shared across sites in a site collection.
 In general, it is set to **true** for SharePoint Server and SharePoint Online sites and set to **false** for SharePoint Foundation sites.
 The _shareGenerated_ parameter must be set to **true** if you intend the themed files to be shared.
 For more information, see [ApplyTo(SPWeb, Boolean)](https://msdn.microsoft.com/library/Microsoft.SharePoint.Utilities.SPTheme.ApplyTo.aspx) .

     When a user applies a theme in the **Change the look** wizard, the wizard also updates a theme named Current in the Composed Looks list and the design gallery.
 When you apply a theme programmatically, you have to update the Current theme manually.
 The following example shows how to update the Current theme.